godotengine/godot-docs/classes/class_@gdscript.rst

 Description
 -----------

-This contains the list of built-in gdscript functions.
-Mostly math functions and other utilities.
-Everything else is expanded by objects.
+List of core built-in GDScript functions.
+Math functions and other utilities.
+Everything else is provided by objects.
+(Keywords: builtin, built in, global functions.)

 Member Function Description
 ---------------------------